Australian van conversions: lessons & tips for your build!

 This link is a good starting point though.

-We built all of out furniture with melamine backed ply wood.
+We built all of our furniture with melamine backed plywood.
 We strongly recommend it.

 Vansmart sells 16*2400*1200 sheets of it, but there are other suppliers around as well.
 It can be a little tricky to find on short notice and isn’t often stocked in common hardware stores.